streamify-com/Streamify/README.md

 ## Features to be implemented

 ### Core
-[ ] Drag and drop functionality with dnd-kit
+- [ ] Drag and drop functionality with dnd-kit

 ### Template - OTT
-[ ] Custom checkout and payment infrastructure with Stripe [ ] Email workflow with Resend
+- [ ] Custom checkout and payment infrastructure with Stripe
+- [ ] Email workflow with Resend
-[ ] Newsletter functionality with Resend
+- [ ] Newsletter functionality with Resend
-[ ] Video CMS with Mux, LiveKit, Brightcove, Vidstack [ ] Authentication with Clerk
+- [ ] Video CMS with Mux, LiveKit, Brightcove, Vidstack
+- [ ] Authentication with Clerk
-[ ] User management with Clerk
+- [ ] User management with Clerk
-[ ] i18n with next-intl
+- [ ] i18n with next-intl
-[ ] adjustable Metadata and Viewport with Next.js 14
+- [ ] Adjustable Metadata and Viewport with Next.js 14